A Note From the Webmaster–

 Yes and yes, but the story is not listed under any variation of Patricia.
 I did this because: a) the story’s not all that unique and b) I didn’t want anyone just focusing on my experience.
 Anyone familiar with my writing style, however, should be able to pick out which one is mine.
 And no, I’m not sorry!

-If this is a pro-choice site, why do you allow pro-lifers/anti-choicers/forced birthers to post in the guestbook?
+If this is a pro-choice site, why do you allow pro-lifers/anti-choicers/forced birthers to post?

 Can I use a story or an excerpt from a story for my own project?